 The flu is a highly contagious respiratory infection caused by the influenza virus.
 The virus causes seasonal epidemics of respiratory illness that occur during the fall and winter months.

 Despite the seasonality of influenza activity, many people experience flu-like symptoms during the summer.
-Although the Centers for Disease Control and Prevention detect influenza viruses year-round, these symptoms may not be due to influenza infection.
+Although the detect influenza viruses year-round, these symptoms may not be due to influenza infection.

 Flu season is when influenza activity is highest.
 The incidence of influenza infection typically begins to increase in October and peaks in the winter months of December, January, or February.